Anshul619/HLD-System-Designs/src/2_AWSComponents/11_OtherServices/Other.md

 # AWS Glue
 - [AWS Glue](https://aws.amazon.com/glue/) is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.
+- AWS Glue is a fully managed ETL (extract, transform, and load) service that makes it simple and cost-effective to categorize your data.

 # Amazon Rekognition
 - [Amazon Rekognition](https://aws.amazon.com/rekognition/) offers pre-trained and customizable computer vision (CV) capabilities to extract information and insights from your images and videos.